intel-secl/authservice/doc/LLD.md

     "user_roles_pkey" PRIMARY KEY, btree (user_id, role_id)

 ## User Stories
-### Create Roles
-As someone with appropriate privileges, a user need the ability to create roles.
-The roles may have attributes such as service/ tenant.
-This can be useful in clarifying where the role is applicable.

-### Create Roles with Scope
+### Create, Read, Update, Delete Roles
-This provides the ability for the role to be restricted by certain criteria.
-For instance, a CMS:CertificateRequestor role can have a scope "CN:aas.isecl.intel.com".
-This means that CMS may use this information to match the CSR request.

-### Create User
-As an administrator, I want to create roles.
-The roles may have attributes such as service/ tenant.
-This can be useful in clarifying where the role is applicable.

-### Assign User Role
+Based on the privileges of the user, a user(typically an admin) need the ability to create, read, update and delete roles.
+The roles may have `service` attribute which indicates what microservice the role belongs to.
+For instance, you can have a `WLS Reporter` role as well as a `HVS Reporter` role.
+In this case, role comprises of two parts - `service` (WLS vs HVS) and the `role name` - `Reporter`

+### Create, Read, Update, Delete Users
+Based on the privileges of the user, a user(typically an admin) need the ability to create, read, update and delete roles.

+### Assign, Read, Update and Remove user roles
-A user can be assigned a role by someone with the right privilege.
-In addition, the privilege that the user has may be restricted to a certain scope.
+A user can be assigned one or more roles.
+When the user no longer needs the role, these role associations may be deleted.
+This task is performed by someone with the appropriate privileges (typically an admin)

+### Associate a `scope` when assigning a role permission
+When a role is associated with a user, a `scope` may be associated with that user-role mapping.
+This is to provide relevant context to the application that needs extra infromation in addition to the user role association.
+An example of this when a certificte request is made to CMS with a CSR, in addition to having the `CMS:CertRequestor` role, there should be some contextual information that indicates which certificates the user may obtain.

 ### Obtain a token
 A user can obtain a token with credentials (user name as password).
 The returned token will contain roles and scope.
+Beofre the token is provided to the user, the following must be completed
+1. The user name and password shall be verified
+2. Obtain list of roles and scope that is associated with the user.

-The user can choose to restrict the token by the following attributes
+The user can choose to restrict the token by the following attributes - not in scope for Phase 1
     1. service
     2. Role
     3. time (so instance, I only want a token that is valid for 5 mins to carry out a specific task )

+### Install AAS
+A user should be able to install the AAS service.
+As part of the installation process, the following items should be accomplished
+  1. Set up a database
+  2. Install root certificate of CMS
+  3. Request TLS Certificate from CMS, store it and configure https with TLS certificate a
+  4. Request JWT signing certificate from CMS, store it - to be used for token signing
+  5. Create an admin user.
+  6. Preload roles in AAS
+  7. Preload users in AAS
+  8. Preload user-roles in AAS
+  9. A daemon is configured to run the AAS service and started

 ### Create a Role/ Permission with a limited time.
 As a user with appropriate privileges, a user can create a role or a permission/ scope that is valid for a limited time.
 The goal of this is to provide temporary roles/ privileges.
 For example, this may be used for service user to request certificate during installation time.
 After installation, the priviege no longer exists